Kim So-hee (singer, born 1999): 2016: Pre-debut and K-pop Star 6

 Kim participated in K-pop Star 6: The Last Chance in 2016 as a trainee promoted by JYP Entertainment.
 As part of KWINs, which also consisted of Kriesha Tiu and Kim Hye-rim, she emerged as the first runner-up.

-2017–present: Solo debut, debut with Alice
+2017–2024: Solo debut, debut with Alice and retirement from entertainment industry

 On May 19, 2017, Kim made her solo debut with the single "Spotlight".
 Kim made her debut with Alice on June 1, in which they released their first mini-album, We, First.
 On December 6, she collaborated with Topp Dogg and JBJ's Kim Sang-gyun (A-Tom) on the duet "Childlike", which was produced by BtoB's Minhyuk.

+In February 2022, Kim cast for TVING's sci-fi thriller, Duty After School based on the webtoon of the same name.

+Personal life

+Marriage and retirement

+On April 26, 2024, Kim's agency, IOK Company, confirmed that she would marry a businessman 15 years older than her, whom she's been dating for a year, and announced that she would be retiring from the entertainment industry.